guzmanwolfrank/QuantTrading/Backtests/EURUSDMavg/readme.md

 We will run multiple iterations of the backtest through set dates in order to analyze the data and see if the strategy is worth pursuing.

-## Project Details

-This project is intended to help a beginner start working on algorithms and backtests on simple quant strategies.
-We will be using a Forex Brokerage account as a Data Provider and its Python module as well.

-The strategy consists of buying on a signal that is triggered when the 10 day moving average is greater than the day's open.

-The transaction then occurs on the following day's open and close.

-The program will then record results into a dataframe which can then be visualized with seaborn and other python modules.

-Backtest and Transaction Details:

-        Currency Pair: EUR/USD
-#

-        Account Balance: $ 10,000
-        Leverage : 50X
-        Average Order Size: 50,000
-        Order Entry: Buy Market at Open
-        Order Exit: Sell Market at Close
-        Margin Used: $ 1,000
-        Margin: 2%

-We will run multiple iterations of the backtest through set dates in order to analyze the data and see if the strategy is worth pursuing.

 ## Issues, Challenges and Solutions